dedevillela/mcx-store/README.md

 - The amount of products in the Cart is limited by the available Stock;
 - Click on the Cart icon to navigate to the Cart page;
 - Increase or decrease product amount inside the Cart page;
-- Product total price is updated acordingly in te Cart page;
+- Product total price is updated acordingly in the Cart page;

 ---